pacedotdev/batch/README.md

 Very simple batching API for Go.

+This repo came out of a [tutorial blog post](https://pace.dev/blog/2020/02/13/batching-operations-in-go-by-mat-ryer).

 ## Install

 You might as well just copy the [batch.go](https://github.com/pacedotdev/batch/blob/master/batch.go) file into your own project (and the [batch_test.go](https://github.com/pacedotdev/batch/blob/master/batch_test.go) while you're at it for future generations) rather than adding a dependency.